17. Nhập viện do giới thiệu (Advance)

 Mrs Stein : I haven't had any contact with HIV, no.

-Nurse : Fine, and [simple_tooltip content="can you tell me how you are"]who's[/simple_tooltip] paying for treatment?
+Nurse : Fine, and who's paying for treatment?

 Mrs Stein : I'm covered by medical insurance.